hunter-meloche/REMO-langflow/README.md

 - Chat...

 ## How it works
 It will save the information you give it (`add_message`), but you need to tell it to "organize memories" (`maintain_tree`) to put those new memories in the place where the retrieval function (`search`) can find them.
 Ideally this would be automatically triggered, but for the purposes of testing, I've not done this.
-You can trigger a rebuild of its memory tree `rebuild_tree` by saying "rebuild tree".
+You can trigger a rebuild of its memory tree (`rebuild_tree`) by saying "rebuild tree".

 Make sure you have at least 2 messages saved before you tell it to organize its memories.
-The L2 message pairing system takes the last message and connects it to the new message as a pair.
-Organizing memories creates summaries based on L2 pair data.
+The L2 message pairing system takes a new message and connects it to  the last message as a pair.
+Tree maintainence creates summaries based on L2 pair data.
 So if you have 2 pieces of information that are in separate pairs, you won't be able to get both with one call to search the memory.
-This is where rebuilding the tree comes in to mesh all of the related data together.
+This is where rebuilding the tree comes in to mesh all of the related data together into comprehensive summaries.

 ## Implemented
 - Saving memories